 Price: Free to attend events; organizer subscription from $19.99/month

-We3 matches you with two other people at once — hence the name.
-The idea is that groups of three are more resilient and less awkward than two strangers trying to connect.
-You complete a personality and interest questionnaire, and the algorithm creates triads of compatible people who then receive each other's contacts simultaneously.
+We3 matches you with two other people at once, hence the name.
+The premise is that groups of three are more resilient and less awkward than two strangers trying to connect.
+You complete a personality and interest questionnaire, and the algorithm creates triads of people who then receive each other's contacts simultaneously.

 Pros: Group matching removes initiation pressure, personality-based compatibility, novel approach that many find less intimidating